 Oh my goodness!
 Joseph Alessio is my new hero.
 Look at all of the fabulous artwork he has created with letterers and typography.

-A real talent (like the rest of the fab teachers included in today’s list).
-It’s so refreshing when you find online courses that actually give you a caffeine free buzz ‘cuz you’re so excited to begin!
+Alessio is a real talent (like the rest of the fab teachers included in today’s list).
+It’s so refreshing when you find online courses that actually give you a caffeine-free buzz ‘cuz you’re so excited to begin!
 Oh, the possibilities.
-And the Christmas Gift possibilities!
-Grab your gold sharpie and a set of battery operated candles (that’s my idea for a gift!).
+And the Gifting possibilities!
+Grab your gold sharpie and a set of battery-operated candles (that’s my idea for a gift!).

 Talk To Me!